 To say that you can do anything with a degree in anthropology is trite but true.
 A survey of our alumni shows that they hold a variety of positions in a wide range of fields and careers.
 You can learn more about the different careers of our alumni and other anthropologists by reading our alumni profiles.

 Our alumni are pursuing careers in anthropology and careers with anthropology.
 Alumni with careers in anthropology work in museums, cultural resource management, academia, and forensics.
-Alumni in careers with anthropology work as lawyers, teachers, managers, engineers, technicians, researchers, law professionals, financial professionals, graphic designers.
+Alumni in careers with anthropology work as lawyers, teachers, managers, engineers, technicians, researchers, law professionals, financial professionals, and graphic designers.
 Most of our alumni are pursuing careers with anthropology.